Timberwolves vs. Thunder: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- The Timberwolves have a 6-4 record against the spread while finishing 7-3 overall over their last 10 games.
+- The Timberwolves are 6-4 against the spread and 7-3 overall over their last 10 contests.

-- In their past 10 contests, the Timberwolves have gone over the total four times.
+- In their past 10 games, the Timberwolves have gone over the total four times.

-- Minnesota has covered the spread in a lower percentage of its home games than road games.
-It has covered 17 times in 41 games when playing at home, and it has covered 21 times in 41 games on the road.

 - When Minnesota puts up more than 116.4 points, it is 22-12 against the spread and 22-12 overall.